Tern Haven: Plot

 While everyone else gathers outside, Shiv takes solace in her bedroom and panics to Tom, regretting her outburst.
 Meanwhile, Kendall and Naomi, who had immediately bonded over their common struggle with addiction, sneak off to do cocaine together, and later get drunk and have sex inside the Roys' helicopter.
 Naomi admits to Kendall that she despises the Roys for running tabloids on her during the peak of her substance abuse, and that she is only here to ensure that an acquisition deal fails.
 Kendall suggests to her that the money from an acquisition could free her from the entanglements of being part of a family business empire.

 In the middle of the night, Roman and Tabitha attempt to have sex for the first time, but Roman struggles to perform, and Tabitha is put off by his unusual fetishes.
 He visits Gerri's room and masturbates without difficulty to her erotic humiliation.

 The following morning, Nan, Rhea and Naomi meet privately with Logan, Shiv, Gerri and Kendall, and agree to sell PGM's ownership to the Roys on the condition that Shiv is named Logan's successor.
 Logan refuses their terms and calls off the deal, but suggests to Nan that her family needs the money in order for their company to survive.
 As soon as the Roys land back in Manhattan, Logan receives a phone call saying the Pierces have reconsidered, and that the deal is a success.
 The Roys celebrate at Logan's apartment, but Logan himself chooses to reflect in his room alone.

 Production

+"Tern Haven" was written by Will Tracy, the former editor-in-chief of The Onion, and directed by Mark Mylod in his sixth episode for the series.
+The episode derives its name from the Pierces' family estate.

+Writing

+"Tern Haven" marks the on-screen introduction of the Pierce family, owners of left-leaning media company PGM.
+The Pierce family has no single real-world analog, but Tracy indicated the family was inspired by the Bancrofts, Sulzbergers and Grahams, which he referred to as "...reputable, blue-blood, northeastern, legacy-media families".
+Their narrative also resembles those of the American Taylor and Chandler media families.
+Actress Cherry Jones, who plays matriarch Nan Pierce, likened the character to a "wannabe Katharine Graham".